Five Keys to Happiness

-Jonathan Haidt, a professor of social psychology at the University of Virginia and one of the forefront figures in modern happiness research, has taken the best of ancient wisdom, modern neuroscience, moral reasoning, philosophy and religion, and distilled it into a few key ideas.
+Jonathan Haidt, a professor of social psychology at the University of Virginia and one of the forefront figures in modern happiness research.
+He’s taken the best of ancient wisdom, modern neuroscience, moral reasoning, philosophy and religion, and distilled it into a few key ideas.

 His book, “The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom,” lays out ten big ideas that contribute to happiness.
-Here are five key principles he lays out. (http://www.happinesshypothesis.com/beyond-gethappy.html).
-We share a condensed version with you here, with his permission:
+Here are five key principles he lays out.
+We share a condensed version with you here:

 Step 1: Diagnose yourself.

-Haidt writes about us all having a certain “setpoint” when it comes to happiness that is not set in stone.
-“You do need to KNOW what your setpoint is, so you know which challenges you’ll face,” he writes.
+Haidt writes about us all having a certain “set point” when it comes to happiness that is not set in stone.
+“You do need to KNOW what your set point is, so you know which challenges you’ll face,” he writes.
 “And knowing your strengths will help you overcome these challenges.”
-Go to www.authentichappiness.org to take personality tests, learn whether you’re an optimist or optimist, and discover your strengths and how to use them.
+Visit Authentic Happiness to take personality tests, learn whether you’re an optimist or pessimist, and discover your strengths.

 Step 2: Mental Floss—Improve Your Mental Hygiene.

-Do you kick yourself for accidently saying something stupid?
+Do you kick yourself for accidentally saying something stupid?
 Do you hold onto anger?
 It turns out you can do something called cognitive therapy on yourself.
 Basically, this involves identifying dysfunctional thoughts, emotions, and behavior and changing them.
-To learn how, Haidt recommends a number of books (see his website).
-Another great option is meditation—15 minutes a day is all it takes.
-Here are two sites that can get you started: www.how-to-meditate.org, www.mkzc.org/beginzen.html.
+To learn how, Haidt recommends a number of books.
+Another great option is meditation — 15 minutes a day is all it takes.
+How to Meditate and The Fundamentals of Zen are two great places to start.

 Step 3: Strengthen Your Social Connections